 Pizzelles

 This is close to the recipe that came with my original iron (which has long since burned out), except for using oil in place of butter.
 I found the oil version on the Villaware web site back when they made pizzelle irons.
-My current iron is from Palmer.
+Note that pure olive oil is not extra virgin olive oil.
+The flavor of EVOO is too strong for cookies.

-Virginia Dare makes anise oil.
-Two teaspoons is a LOT of anise oil.
-You may want to cut back when serving non-Italians.
+Beware when shopping for “anise” that you get aniseed oil (or extract), not star anise oil.
+LorAnn makes anise oil.
+Also beware that two teaspoons is a lot of anise oil.
+You may want to cut back if serving non-Italians.

 Ingredients